codeamt/Deep-Learning-AI/4 Convolutional Neural Networks/README.md

 - [x] Vector encoding
 - [x] Applying CNNs on 2D and 3D data

-Professor Ng also discusses the state of Con

 ## Lessons
 - [x] Foundations of Convolutional Neural Networks